The Problem with MVC

 Conclusion

-You are invited to explore, build with, and contribute to this evolving project on GitHub.
+Explore, build with, and contribute to the project on GitHub.